ssfsx17/sky-islands/readable.md

     Horizontal movement is halved.
 Removed whenever you take Air elemental damage.
 Can be removed by spending all action points to dig yourself out.
+      - Mapless: The amount of Maneuver you gain from Move actions is halved.
   - **Burning** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Removed whenever you take Water elemental damage.
 Can be removed by spending all action points to stop, drop,